 Timber has been used as a construction material for centuries and whilst it is sustainable and strong, it is not fireproof.
+That could cause similar problems in the future, so it’s important that the construction company take precautions to try to avoid that.
+They could consider hanging some fire equipment signs to make sure people know where it is stored if a fire ever does occur again.
+Hopefully, this won’t happen, but flammable building materials, like timber, could cause a fire.
 Since the extensive fire damage done to Notre Dame a lot of money has been spent on trying to restore the famous cathedral to their former glory.
 Keep reading to find out more about how the wonderful Iroko timber may be used to refurbish Notre Dame.

 The underwater Ghanaian forest

 To add a bit of context as to why this use of Iroko timber is particularly environmentally friendly, we need to have a look at Lake Volta.
 This reservoir is the largest artificial lake in the world and contains a fully submerged forest of timber ready to be harvested.

 Remotely operated machinery is used to harvest the submerged Iroko timber from the lake and once the wood has been kiln-dried it is good to go.
 If the deal goes ahead then the company involved will sell an estimated 39.5m of timber to the French government.

 Iroko is described as an ‘incredibly durable and hard-wearing’ wood that could provide the perfect timber for Notre Dame.
 The timber would be used in the reconstruction of the internal structure of Notre Dame.
 The move has been proposed as France may not have the supply of the correct oak timber to properly refurbish the cathedral.